RateGain-logo-Vivid-Lavender

 • Support for hotels, hostels, vacation rentals, and B&Bs

-• Upsell options for upgrades and packages at checkout
+• Upsell options for upgrades and packages

 • Revenue management and pricing tools within the platform